+There are numerous private initiatives to provide market guidance and to establish standards.
 On 8 January 2018, the Crypto Valley Association, an independent, government-supported association established to support fintech institutions in the canton of Zug, published a General Code of Conduct that aims to subject its members to a minimum standard with regards to transparency and information when conducting an ICO.
-The minimum standard entails providing information on technical features, financial situation, the management team involved and the involved risks and respective compliance procedures (e.g., KYC process).
-In addition, members should ensure that pre-deployment and deployment are audited by an independent auditor.
-It is not yet certain whether these standards will all prevail.
 On 21 September 2018, the Swiss Bankers Association published guidelines on the opening of corporate accounts for blockchain companies (with and without ICOs), which aim to promote a diverse fintech ecosystem, at the same time securing the integrity of the Swiss financial market.